Finger injury compensation claims

 - Losing an index figure and a middle finger serious impairs the hand's ability to function and may be worth in the region of £50,050 to £73,315.

 These figures represent the compensation award for the pain and suffering an injury has caused.
-Additional compensation may be available for the Claimant's loss of earning and expenses.Back to top
+Additional compensation may be available in respect of your lost of earning and any expenses you have incurred.Back to top

 Meet the QLS team